 RailAmerica climbed 9.9 percent to $27.27 at 1:01 p.m. in New York, the biggest intraday increase since May 22.
 Genesee gained 0.1 percent to $56.06.
 The acquirer’s shares previously fell 7.6 percent this year.

 RailAmerica was taken private in February 2007 by Fortress, which paid $658 million, excluding net debt.
 The New York-based investment firm, which hired new management while initiating cost cuts at RailAmerica, then took the company public again in October 2009.
-Fortress held a 60 percent stake (RA) in RailAmerica as of March 31, data compiled by Bloomberg show.
+Fortress held a 60 percent stake (RA:US) in RailAmerica as of March 31, data compiled by Bloomberg show.

 RailAmerica is working to reduce its ratio of expenses to sales, a benchmark for railroads, to as low as 77 percent this year, versus the 89 percent operating ratio it had in 2006 before Fortress took it private.